Coding is a tool: pick the language that suits your needs

 The bottom line

-There are many people you can ask for further advice, from our advisors on Codecademy Pro through to your fellow community members right here on this forum… but answering the question of what languages you should learn is something that is ultimately down to you.
+There are many people you can ask for further advice, starting with your fellow community members right here on this forum… but answering the question of what languages you should learn is something that is ultimately down to you.
 We hope that you find Codecademy to be a fun place to experiment with different coding languages and see which ones you like best!

 Which language will you start with?

 This content originally appeared in a post by Eric Weinstein, creator of many Codecademy courses and a current Senior Software Development Lead at Hulu.